Volesti: Volume Approximation and Sampling for Convex Polytopes in R: Applications

-The following script results to Figure~\ref{fig:cop2} by setting the starting and the stopping date for the left and the right plot respectively (code of the additional function \code{get\_compound\_returns()} in Appendix~\ref{apnd:fun_comp}).
-We computed two copulas; one in normal times (left plot) and a second in crisis period (right plot), by using the compound return and an estimation of the covariance matrix of $W = 60$ consecutive days of assets' returns.
-Notice that the mass of a copula concentrates in a specific diagonal depending on the market state.
+The following script produces Figure~\ref{fig:cop2} by setting the starting and the stopping date for the left and the right plot respectively.
+To compute the copula we use the compound asset return which is the rate of return for capital over a cumulative series of time~\citep{Cales18}.

-In particular, we can derive information by considering the mass on the two main diagonals of such a copula as the plot in the middle in Figure~\ref{fig:cop2} illustrates.
-We define an indicator as the ratio between two masses (red / blue).
-If the indicator is $\geq 1$ then the copula corresponds to a crises, otherwise corresponds to a normal period.